-Note: Before you begin, make sure that your org has an active encryption key.
-If you're not sure, check with your Salesforce admin.

-- 1. From Setup, in the Quick Find box, enter Encryption Policy, and then select Encryption Policy. - 2.
-Select Encrypt Files and Attachments. - 3.
-Save your work. - (1) Important: Users with access to the file can work normally with it regardless of their encryption-specific permissions.
+- Note: Before you begin, make sure that your org has an active encryption key.
+If you're not sure, check with your Salesforce admin. - 1.
+From Setup, in the Quick Find box, enter Encryption Settings, and then select Encryption Settings. - 2.
+In the Encryption Policy section, turn on Encrypt Files and Attachments. - (1) Important: Users with access to the file can work normally with it regardless of their encryption-specific permissions.
 Users who are logged in to your org and have read access can search and view the body content.